Sir Roger Norrington & Albrecht Mayer

 Encore — J.S.
 Bach: Sinfonia to Cantata BWV 156, “Ich steh’ mit einem Fuß im Grabe”

-The audience offered with a long applause — which Albrecht rewarded with three encores, each introduced by the soloist.
+The audience offered a long applause — which Albrecht rewarded with three encores, each introduced by the soloist.
 The first encore, the Sinfonia to Bach’s Cantata BWV 156, “Ich steh’ mit einem Fuß im Grabe” is a very touching piece, going straight to the listener’s heart.
 It’s almost a bit unfair towards the preceding concerto.

 Mozart: Symphony No.40 in G minor, K.550